-As Taylor Swift would say, you need to calm down.
+As Taylor Swift would say, "You need to calm down."

-But that might be hard to for Swift fans when the singer peppered so many personal notes throughout the music video for "Cardigan" -- the first video off her newly released album "Folklore," which dropped at midnight on Friday.
+But that might be hard to for Swift fans when the singer prepared so many personal notes throughout the music video for "Cardigan" -- the first video off her newly released album "Folklore," which dropped at midnight on Friday.

-"Swifties" know she typically drops a few hints about her life in her music videos.
+Swifties know she typically drops a few hints about her life in her music videos.

 "Cardigan" is no different.

 "One thing I did purposely on this album was put the Easter eggs in the lyrics, more than just the videos," Swift said during a live chat on Friday.